crodriguezvega/wiener-process/README.md

 w = wprocess(2048, 1000);
 ```

-Th2 number of samples in the path must a power of 2.
-The higher the numer of iterations, the more accurate the output Wiener process sample path.
+The number of samples in the path must be a power of 2.
+The higher the numer of iterations, the more accurate the output Wiener process sample path will be.

-Now it is possible plot the sample path:
+Now it is possible to plot the sample path:

 ```matlab
 x = linspace(0, 1, 2048);